kostasdak/go-arp-scan-sniff/README.md

 - Layer 3 (00 bytes) = IGMP     {Contents=[] Payload=[] Type=IGMP Membership Query MaxResponseTime=10s Checksum=65184 GroupAddress=239.255.255.250 Version=2}
 ```

-* Sniff network and get all ARP packets including devices that are NOT in the same IP Range,
+* Sniff network and get ARP packets only, even from devices that are NOT in the same IP Range,
 In this example I m executing the command from 192.168.1.100 and I found a device that has IP 10.0.0.1
 Perfect for finding lost or misconfigured devices, or devices that they don't get IP Address from DHCP